BigBendNP/NightSkyQuality/HOWTO.md

 # Tutorial: How to run the NPS night-time radiance calculation

 `Clip_raster_and_calculate_ALR_Python.py` takes in a compressed tgz of night-time radiance composites from the VIIRS DNB, processed by the Earth Observations Group.
-You can download the composites [here](https://eogdata.mines.edu/download_dnb_composites.html).
+You can download the composites by month and by location [here](https://eogdata.mines.edu/download_dnb_composites.html).

-It reads the compressed file into memory, clips to a polygon specified by the user (that should have a buffer of 300 km around the intended region of interest) and reprojects to an equal-area Albers projection.
+The script reads the compressed file into memory, clips to a buffered polygon specified by the user and reprojects to an equal-area Albers projection.
 It then uses a neighborhood annulus method to calculate the effect of night-time light at varying distances from a source.

 Finally, it reclips the result to the region of interest and saves the output to a destination folder.

+Because the algorithm calculates the effects of light up to 300 km away from an area of interest, a buffer of 300 km around the user-provided polygon will be generated and used to calculate ALR; the output will later be reclipped to the original polygon.
+Keep this in mind when selecting tile images from the VIIRS DNB.

 ## Set-up